-Dr. Stephanie Janeczko D.V.M., Medical Director for Animal Care & Control of New York City, recommends performing an elimination trial for 1-3 weeks.
+Dr. Stephanie Janeczko D.V.M., Medical Director for Animal Care & Control of New York City, recommends performing an elimination trial for 4-12 weeks.
 Observe the dog's reaction to one new ingredient for a couple of days before adding another ingredient to the dog's diet.

 Food intolerance or allergy?
-Either way, hypoallergenic dog foods can help while at the same time help prolong your dog's life by feeding him wholesome, healthy dog food made from real ingredients.
+Either way, hypoallergenic dog foods can help, while at the same time help prolong your dog's life by feeding him wholesome, healthy dog food made from real ingredients.

 Hypoallergenic dog food also does not contain these common ingredients that are found in regular dog food:

-- meat by-products (fillers)
+- Meat by-products (fillers)

-- artificial flavoring
+- Artificial flavoring

-- artificial coloring
+- Artificial coloring

 Hypoallergenic dog food brands avoid the use of ingredients most likely to provoke an allergic reaction.
 Some of the most common are:

-Deboned chicken, chicken meal, turkey meal, russet potato, lake whitefish, chicken fat, sweet potato, whole eggs, turkey, salmon meal, salmon and anchovy oils, salmon, natural chicken flavour, sunflower oil, sun-cured alfalfa, dried brown kelp, carrots, spinach, peas, tomatoes, apples, psyllium, dulse, glucosamine Hcl, cranberries, black currants, rosemary extract, chondroitin sulfate, sea salt.
+Check out the ingredients for this high-quality hypoallergenic dog food: Deboned chicken, chicken meal, turkey meal, russet potato, lake whitefish, chicken fat, sweet potato, whole eggs, turkey, salmon meal, salmon and anchovy oils, salmon, natural chicken flavour, sunflower oil, sun-cured alfalfa, dried brown kelp, carrots, spinach, peas, tomatoes, apples, psyllium, dulse, glucosamine Hcl, cranberries, black currants, rosemary extract, chondroitin sulfate, sea salt.